daattali/shinyjs/README.md

 -   `inlineCSS` - easily add inline CSS to a Shiny app.

--   `logjs` - print a message to the JavaScript console (mainly used for debugging purposes).

 -   `runjs` - run arbitrary JavaScript code (not recommended to use this in a published Shiny app).